tmr08c/tmr08c.github.io/content/blog/2023/02/extracting-2022-gratitude-entries/index.md

   (org-table-align))
 ```

--   We set up the buffer we write our results to, `*gratitude* by including creating it (`generate-new-buffer`), and resetting the contents if necessary (`set-buffer` and `erase-buffer`).
+-   We set up the buffer we write our results to, `*gratitude*`; creating it (`generate-new-buffer`) and resetting the contents if necessary (`set-buffer` and `erase-buffer`).
 -   We find all daily files for the year using the `org-roam-directory` and `org-roam-dailies-directory` variables.
 -   We format the gratitude entries as rows in an `org-mode` table and write them into our `*gratitude*` buffer, `(insert "|" date "|" entry "||\n")`.
--   We then switch to our output buffer, set it to be an `org-mode` buffer, and align the table.
+-   We then switch to our output buffer, set its major mode to `org-mode`, and align the table.

+At some point during development, I decided to put the results into an `org-mode` table and include the date of the entry, resulting in copying ~30 lines of code from [last time I worked with org-mode dates](/2022/08/add-timestamps-to-org-files/#getting-dates).

+In addition to the extra code, working with large-ish `org-mode` table can be slow when editing with auto-alignment enabled.
+While categorizing my entries, I add `#+STARTUP: noalign` to the buffer to work around this.

+Since reviewing my gratitude entries is mostly a chance to walk down memory lane, having the dates provide enough value as an anchor point of context that it was worth it, but I'm calling out the extra work here to say they may not be worth it for a lot of cases.

 ### `extract-gratitude-entries`